ktrieu/new-website/blog/protected/bootloader/part-1.md

 The people (well, companies) who designed UEFI publish C files that allow you to call UEFI functions from C, but we’re using Rust.
 Since Rust can call C, “all” you have to do is painstakingly wrap the C function calls in Rust code and convert the API surface to be idiomatic Rust.

-If that sounds like a lot of work, well it does to me too.
-Luckily, it’s been done already by the good folks who make the [uefi](https://github.com/rust-osdev/uefi-rs) library for Rust.
+If that sounds like a lot of work, well, it does to me too.
+Luckily, it’s been done already by the good folks who make the [uefi-rs](https://github.com/rust-osdev/uefi-rs) library for Rust.
 That’ll be the main library we rely on today.

 <details>
 <summary>What about BIOS?</summary>

-A lot of tutorials for OS stuff out there mention the BIOS, which is sort of like an older version of UEFI (hugely oversimplified).
+A lot of OS tutorials out there use the BIOS, which is sort of like an older version of UEFI (hugely oversimplified).
 Like UEFI, the BIOS also offers a standardized mechanism to talk to your computer hardware.
 Unlike UEFI, it was invented two years before *Star Wars* came out, and requires four steps to even reach the 64-bit mode modern computers run on.
-UEFI drops you straight into it.
-UEFI is what every computer today is designed to support and is generally easier to work with.
+UEFI drops you straight into it and is what every computer today is designed to support.
 With that in mind, I’ll be sticking with UEFI today.
 </details>

-## Starter Code
+## Starter code

 With that out of the way, let’s setup our project.
 I’m going to assume anyone reading this knows Rust basics, so spin up a new Cargo project and add `uefi-rs` to your `Cargo.toml`.

-Next, let’s write some simple code.
-Rust’s `main` function is designed to be called by your host OS, which won’t work since we’re writing a bootloader.
-UEFI has it’s own standard for the main function, so we’ll have to write it the way it wants (well, the way `uefi-rs` translates that standard into Rust).
+Next, let’s write the starter code.
+Rust’s `main` function is designed to be called by your host OS, which won’t work since we’ll be booting directly into our program.
+Instead, `uefi-rs` has its own standard for what the main function looks like, which it will transform to be compatible with UEFI's C API.

 Your `main.rs` file will look like this: